Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 • These rodents are particularly operative throughout the day, and they are frequently seen throughout the mid-morning as well as mid-afternoon.

-• Begin your hunt for these creatures at a period of the day that you anticipate they will be operative.
+• Begin your hunt for these creatures at a period of the day when you anticipate they will be operative.

 • Discovering chipmunk tunnels inside your yard will boost your likelihood of encountering one.
 Chipmunks are fiercely defensive of their tunnels and will make sounds if you go too near.